Chart Color Schemes

 Alawa is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Alawa's population, as of February 2026, is approximately 2,208 people.
-This represents an increase of 130 individuals since the 2021 Census, which reported a population of 2,078 people.
-The growth from June 2024 to February 2026, inferred from ABS data and address validation, results in a population density ratio of 1,780 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Alawa's 6.3% population growth since the census is within 1.1 percentage points of the SA3 area's growth rate of 7.4%.
-Overseas migration contributed approximately 77.6% of overall population gains during recent periods, driving primary growth in the area.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+Based on AreaSearch's analysis, Alawa's population is around 2,208 as of Feb 2026.
+This reflects an increase of 130 people (6.3%) since the 2021 Census, which reported a population of 2,078 people.
+The change is inferred from the estimated resident population of 2,206 from the ABS as of June 2024 and address validation since the Census date.
+This population level equates to a density ratio of 1,780 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Alawa's 6.3% growth since the census positions it within 1.1 percentage points of the SA3 area (7.4%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 77.6% of overall population gains during recent periods.

 Frequently Asked Questions - Population